szymonpulut/szymonpulut.github.io/_posts/iot-dashboard-architecture.md

 categories: ['Project', 'Personal', 'Technology']
 ---

 Let's kick things off with a quick peek at the web app — it's all about displaying a sleek and clutter-free dashboard, somewhat similar in functionality to [Home Assistant](https://www.home-assistant.io/).
 I intentionally kept the functionality limited to maintain that clean, minimalist design.
-IoT Dashboard is deployed on a Raspberry Pi and displayed on a simple tablet mounted in the house.
+IoT Dashboard is deployed on a Raspberry Pi and displayed on a simple tablet mounted in my house.

 ![Screenshot of IoT Dashboard](/images/iotdashboard.webp)